Aesha Waks

-Aesha Hash Waks is an American actress of Israeli descent, born and raised in the Far Rockaway, Queens section of New York City.
+Aesha Hash Waks is an American actress born and raised in the Far Rockaway, Queens section of New York City.

 Early life and education

 Waks was born to Israel and Mindy Waks.
 She is of Israeli, German, Russian, and Polish descent.
 Waks's father works in fashion and interior installation.
 Her mother, Mindy, was a full-time artist.
 Her parents named her after Stevie Wonder's song "Aisha".
 Her brother, Geffen Waks, is a hip-hop artist.

 Waks guest starred in WWOR-TV’s Romper Room at age five and sang the national anthem at Shea Stadium for the New York Mets at age seven.
 Waks got her SAG card by skating in a Honey Combs commercial and went on to do many more commercials including Levis, Buffalino Boots and Microsoft.
 Waks then performed in a number of television guest spots including New York Undercover, City Kids, Third Watch, and Late Night with Conan O'Brien.

 Waks studied drama at Fiorello H. LaGuardia High School.
 As a high school student, Waks was also a professional choreographer and world tour dancer for Reel 2 Real and made appearances in music videos for Wu-Tang Clan ("Oh God"), Elton John ("Believe"), and Tag Team ("Whoomp There It Is").
 During that time, Waks was paying for her Broadway dance school lessons by performing as a cage dancer for the Palladium and The Limelight.

 Waks attended Kingsborough Community College and earned a Bachelor of Science in media and communication from the Steinhardt School of Culture, Education, and Human Development at New York University.